liddiard/google-sheet-s3/README.md

 ### Developement links for version published to Chrome Web Store

-These links are not publicly accessible.
+These links are not publicly accessible – please do not request access.
+They're for my reference only to develop the script.

+If you'd like to develop on this script yourself, follow the instructions above to set up a development environment.

 - [Sheet](https://docs.google.com/spreadsheets/d/19loh8WQudFyClZORX_nNzDvI4iVewVy9v70zdog83Uc/edit#gid=0)
 - [Apps Script](https://script.google.com/macros/d/MIjU_ktgghpXlevjc5UKzGX33-3kBXtAK/edit?uiv=2&mid=ACjPJvGUsuxrK89WuB25at1Q6PF5qzf82zlLc8iciAjnZ97ozdHkwB-uJrS6tcVQDGi9Ydwk2LipQn5ut_8zT_iLLcYDq8aDnysmrjWpMo8PSk42JGUu0jLxp6TkSxMn8HGyQIAruhbBQw)